Reference architecture: Up to 60 RPS or 3,000 users

 Tier: Premium, Ultimate Offering: Self-managed

-This page describes the GitLab reference architecture designed for the load of up to 3,000 users with notable headroom.
+This page describes the GitLab reference architecture designed to target a peak load of 60 requests per second (RPS), the typical peak load of up to 3,000 users, both manual and automated, based on real data.

 This architecture is the smallest one available with HA built in.
 If you require HA but have a lower user count or total load the Supported Modifications for lower user counts section details how to reduce this architecture’s size while maintaining HA.